 A team of statewide inspectors is available to conduct routine inspections and enforcement checks, provide compliance assistance and investigate agricultural chemical use complaints.
 Our division is responsible for addressing health and environmental risks from pesticide use, injury or damage.
 We are here to assist you with compliance.

-MDA Agricultural Chemical Inspectors (ACIs) conduct routine inspections as they relate to the use, storage, handling, distribution and disposal of agricultural chemicals, They also perform compliance assistance visits and investigate alleged pesticide bee kills.
-After an inspection is completed, MDA enforcement staff perform a review to determine if violations have occurred.
+MDA Agricultural Chemical Inspectors (ACIs) conduct routine inspections statewide and some are unannounced.
+Under state law, inspectors are authorized to visit farms, co-ops, operations and facilities that use, store, handle, distribute and dispose of agricultural chemicals.
+Staff investigate and specify corrections that need to be made during a site visit.
+Inspectors also perform compliance assistance visits and investigate alleged pesticide bee kills.
+After an inspection is complete, MDA enforcement staff review inspector reports to determine if violations have occurred.

 Minnesota Department of Agriculture (MDA), 625 Robert Street N, St. Paul, MN 55155-2538, email@example.com